European History - From Prehistory To 19TH Century

 Modern Europe is the period roughly from 1500 to 1800 AD or more exactly from

-the discovery of New World (The Americas) in 1492 to French Revolution in 1789.
+the discovery of the New World (The Americas) in 1492 to the French Revolution in 1789.

 The major characteristics of this period are the Renaissance, exploration and

-discovery, reformation, technological progress, rise of nation states and witch-hunts.
+discovery, reformation, technological progress, the rise of nation-states, and witch-hunts.

 Renaissance (rebirth) was a cultural movement